nealbaker/sainsburys-test-env-1/README.md

 	Github
 	Custom Scripts

+#####Further enhancments:
-#####Further enhancments can be made by triggering the create-env script from a Jenkins job or Bamboo plan.
+	Trigger the create-env script from a Jenkins job or Bamboo plan.
+	Use Blue/Green Deployments to eliminate downtime